 Congress and the FCC are concerned with market power because companies with it have strong incentives to discriminate against competitors and engage in otherwise anti-competitive conduct.
 Outside of forbearance proceedings, the Commission is not required by statute to conduct market power analysis when contemplating major regulatory or deregulatory actions.
-However, in many cases, the FCC does rely on this type of analysis as a guiding factor in determining if regulations are in the public interest.
+However, in many cases the FCC does rely on this type of analysis as a guiding factor in determining if regulations are in the public interest.

 In telecommunications markets, the FCC generally considers two broad types of market power: classic and exclusionary.
 Classic market power exists when a company can profitably raise and sustain its price above the competitive level by restricting its own output.
-Exclusionary market power exists when a company can profitably raise and sustain its price above the competitive level by raising its rivals' costs and thereby causing the rivals to restrain their output.152

-Concern about exclusionary market power is particularly relevant in the context of unbundling.
-Such concerns spawned the original Computer Inquiry and motivated Congress to create the pro-competitive structure of Section 251 in the 1996 Act.
-These concerns are rooted in the fact that incumbents in markets with extremely high fixed and sunk costs will control so-called bottleneck facilities.
-Such bottlenecks exist when a firm has such substantial control over a facility or essential commodity in a particular industry that the firm is able to exclude or impede new competitors from entering the market.153 In the telecom and Internet markets, the "last-mile" facilities are considered bottlenecks, because in most cases it is uneconomical for new entrants to duplicate (or "overbuild") these facilities.
+Exclusionary market power exists when a company can profitably raise and sustain its price above the competitive level by raising its rivals' costs and thereby causing the rivals to restrain their output.
+160 the fact that incumbents in markets with extremely high fixed and sunk costs will control socalled bottleneck facilities.
+Such bottlenecks exist when a firm has such substantial control over a facility or essential commodity in a particular industry that the firm is able to exclude or impede new competitors from entering the market.161 In the telecom and Internet markets, the "last-mile" facilities are considered bottlenecks, because in most cases it is uneconomical for new entrants to duplicate (or "overbuild") these facilities.
 Thus competition depends on these new entrants having reasonable and nondiscriminatory access to these bottlenecks.
-In many cases, "middle-mile" and "special access" facilities are also considered to be bottlenecks.154
+In many cases, "middle-mile" and "special access" facilities are also considered to be bottlenecks.162